IQSeC-Lab/PQC_IoT/pi-talking/README.md

 # Test Case: Raspberry pi

-This test case is developed to simulate the communication between two raspberry pi's using PQC for authentication
+This test case is developed to simulate the communication between two raspberry pi's using PQC for authentication.
+The server is always listening and the client is connecting and recconnecting.

 ## Requirements